Cumulocity-IoT/c8y-docs/content/edge/backup-and-restore-bundle/backup_restore_esxi.md

 ### Restoring an Edge appliance in VMware ESXi {#restoring-an-edge-appliance-in-vmware-esxi}

 Restoring an Edge appliance from an OVF file is similar to deploying a virtual machine in VMware ESXi.
 To restore an Edge appliance, perform the steps as described in [Example setup for VMware ESXi](/edge/edge-infrastructure/#setting-up-esxi).

+---
+Copyright (c) 2024-present Cumulocity GmbH, Düsseldorf, Germany and/or its affiliates and/or their licensors.
+Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Cumulocity GmbH.